aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/dependencies.md

 By default, `pdk` will automatically install dependencies in your project if they are not already installed.
 You can also install your dependencies manually by running `pdk install` from the root of your monorepo.

-## Semantic Requirements
+## Semantic requirements

-The first argument (dep) is a string in the form MODULE@VERSION where MODULE is the package-manager specific name of the dependency (i.e. for node projects, this is the npm module name) and VERSION is an optional semantic version requirement (e.g. @^7).
+The first argument (dep) is a string in the form MODULE@VERSION where MODULE is the package-manager specific name of the dependency (for node projects, this is the npm module name) and VERSION is an optional semantic version requirement (for example, @^7).

-## Dependency Types
+## Dependency types

 The second argument (type) defines the dependency type and is one of: